-A well known result of A. Bia{\l}ynicki-Birula, which we call the $BB-$theorem, states that \begin{Theorem}[\cite{BB}] Let $X,T$ and $T'$ be as above.
-Then \begin{enumerate} \item Both of the sets $C_p^+$ and $C_p^-$ are locally closed subvarieties in $X$, furthermore they are isomorphic to an affine space; \item if $T_p X$ is the tangent space of $X$ at $p$, then $C_p^+$ (resp., $C_p^-$) is $T'$-equivariantly isomorphic to the subspace $T_p^+ X$ (resp., $T_p^- X$) of $T_p X$ spanned by the positive (resp., negative) weight spaces of the action of $T'$ on $T_p X$. \end{enumerate} \end{Theorem}
+\begin{Theorem}[\cite{BB}] If $X,T$ and $T'$ are as in the above paragraph, then \begin{enumerate} \item both of the sets $C_p^+$ and $C_p^-$ are locally closed subvarieties in $X$, furthermore they are isomorphic to an affine space; \item if $T_p X$ is the tangent space of $X$ at $p$, then $C_p^+$ (resp., $C_p^-$) is $T'$-equivariantly isomorphic to the subspace $T_p^+ X$ (resp., $T_p^- X$) of $T_p X$ spanned by the positive (resp., negative) weight spaces of the action of $T'$ on $T_p X$. \end{enumerate} \end{Theorem}